Table of Contents

 Another typical example is the ideological re-education program that began in 2007 at the University of Delaware.
 Referred to as “treatment” for incorrect attitudes and beliefs, this program was made mandatory for 7,000 students.
 Its stated aim was to make students accept set perspectives concerning issues such as politics, race, gender, and environmentalism.

-This mass political indoctrination not only mixed up the standards for discerning moral values, but it also greatly strengthened egoism and individualism.
+This mass political indoctrination not only mixed up the standards for discerning moral values, but also greatly strengthened egoism and individualism.
 What the young students learn is that they can use the highly politicized feelings of a group (identity politics) to pursue their own individual desires.
 Simply by claiming oneself as belonging to a group supposedly suffering from oppression, one can accuse and threaten others or use this identity for personal benefit.
-When other people’s opinions are not in line with one’s own, they can constitute offense and be reported to the university, which will restrict those people’s rights to speech.
-If one doesn’t like the ideas being run in conservative student newspapers, some may even find it appropriate to have the publications burned.
+When other people’s opinions are not in line with one’s own, they can constitute an offense and be reported to the university, which will restrict those people’s rights to speech.
+If one doesn’t like the ideas being run in conservative student newspapers, for example, some may even find it appropriate to burn the papers.

 Many students growing up under this kind of atmosphere have easily hurt egos and try their utmost to avoid feeling offended.
 The group identity (that is, another version of the “class consciousness” preached by communism) that is promoted on campuses leaves students ignorant of independent thought and personal responsibility.
 Like the radical students of the 1960s who are now their professors, these students are against tradition.
 They indulge in confused sexual promiscuity, alcohol addiction, and drug abuse.
 Their speech is full of expletives.
 Yet beneath their contempt for worldly conventions are fragile hearts and souls, unable to bear the slightest blow or setback, let alone take on real responsibility.